godzie44/d3/README.md

 ## Roadmap

-- [ ] add mysql and sqlite support
+- [ ] add mysql support
+- [X] add sqlite support
 - [ ] composite pk
 - [ ] not only schema generation but generation of schema diff's
 - [ ] embedding structures
-- [ ] index definition in entity comments
+- [X] index definition in entity comments
 - [ ] generate fk's for relations

-Note: Current project status - is pre-alpha.
+Note: Current project status - is alpha.
 It can be used in production with some risky.